December 2022: How to adjust your campaign while it’s running

 • Look to last week's data to inform your next move.

-And remember: Year-end campaigns are unique because the majority of gifts are made in the final days of the year, even when you advertise and communicate consistently throughout December.
+And remember: Year-end campaigns are unique because most gifts are made in the final days of the year, even when you advertise and communicate consistently for months.
 The ads, emails, texts, and other digital pushes you're running now are priming people for those final days!

 So in the words of my nephew Noah (delivered in an adorable Irish accent), “Don’t freak out, man.”